Herding Games

 What

-Herding games are games designed for dogs who show a strong herding tendancy but are unable to act this out due to location or lifestyle.
+Herding games are games designed to help dogs who show a strong herding tendency but are unable to act out their desire to herd actual livestock due to location or lifestyle.

 Why